mxmlnkn/ratarmount/README.md

                         storage location and nothing else.
 Instead, it will first try ~/.ratarmount and the folder "foo,9000".
                         (default: ,~/.ratarmount)
+  --password PASSWORD   Specify a single password which shall be used for RAR
+                        and ZIP files. (default: ) --password-file PASSWORD_FILE
-  --verify-mtime        By default, only the TAR file size is checked to match
-                        the one in the found existing ratarmount index.
+                        Specify a file with newline separated passwords for RAR and ZIP files.
+The passwords will be tried out in order of appearance in the file. (default: ) --verify-mtime        By default, only the TAR file size is checked to match the one in the found existing ratarmount index.
 If this option is specified, then also check the